The 5 Unexpected Benefits of Sugar

 Researchers haven’t pinpointed the exact cause for the sharper thinking skills, but they theorize that cocoa flavanols protect against brain cell damage and help create connections within the brain.
 For the biggest cognitive boost, stick to minimally-processed dark chocolate, which contains the highest levels of cocoa flavanols.
 You’ll also get an extra surge of sweetness and flavanols by choosing dark chocolate infused with berries.

 Sweet Benefit #5 – Natural Sugar Sources Come With Added Nutrients

 When you select natural sources of sugar they usually include healthy nutrients alongside their sweet counterparts.
-Dairy products, fruits and veggies all provide natural sugars in addition to fiber, antioxidants, vitamins, minerals and hydration.
-You can indulge in all the natural sweets you want without creating unhealthy insulin spikes.
+Dairy products, fruits, and veggies all provide natural sugars in addition to fiber, antioxidants, vitamins, minerals, and hydration.
+You can indulge in natural sweets without creating unhealthy insulin spikes.